-Upon receipt of proceeds from issuance of the hybrid subordinated securities, the Company deposited an amount of $\notin$ 245,000,000 with the Parent.
+Upon receipt of proceeds from issuance of the hybrid subordinated securities, the Company deposited an amount of €245,000,000 with the Parent.
 The deposit, together with any accrued interest and costs and expenses in connection therewith, are subordinated to the claims of all the creditors of the Parent but are senior to the claims of the holders of the ordinary shares of the Parent.

 The deposit bears interest at a variable rate as stipulated in the subordinated deposit agreement (the "Deposit Agreement") dated October 25, 2004.
 Interest is receivable semi-annually in arrears.
-The deposit is repayable solely at the option of the Parent until the date the hybrid subordinated securities (Note 4) are redeemed.
-The interest receivable for June 30, 2019 is $\notin$ 290,415 (Dec 31, 2018: $\notin$ 487,085).
+The deposit is repayable solely at the option of the Parent until the date the hybrid subordinated securities (Note 5) are redeemed.
+The interest receivable for June 30, 2020 is €67,085 (Dec 31, 2019: €87,918).
+The interest income for June 30, 2020 is €242,922 (Dec 31, 2019: €1,933,332).

 On March 16, 2017, the Parent suspended the April 28, 2017 and October 28, 2017 payments of interest to the Company on the subordinated deposit.
 Suspension was allowed by Clause 3.4 of the Agreement between the parties.
-Accordingly, the Company did not record any interest income relating to the subordinated deposit due during 2017.
 The Company resumed accruing interest income related to the subordinated deposit on October 29, 2017.